georgeherby/PoGoScansWiki/docs/guzzlord/subscribing.rst

 Cost of Subscription
 ####################

-The cost is currently £3 a month, but you can pay anything from £1 for 10 days of access upwards.
+The minimum subscription cost is £1, which will cover you for 10 days.
+This works out to 10p a day!
+You can subscribe for whatever length of time you want; there is no maximum subscription but we would advise against subscribe too far into the future, due to the nature of our service.
-We do ask that you do not subscribe too far into the future, as given this service is against the Niantic terms and conditions, there is always a chance that this service could be closed down without much notice, and refunds will not be processed should this happen.
+Niantic could enforce changes that would result in the potential closure of our service without much notice, and refunds will not be processed should this happen.

 How To Subscribe
 ################